tonethar/IGME-330-Master/notes/demo-more-web-audio.md

 ## VII.
 Creating the waveshaper filter (Distortion)

-1. First, you need to add these functions to your file
+1. First, you need to add these functions to your file:

 ```js
 function toggleDistortion(){